boazbk/tcs/lec_11_running_time.md

 ## Extended Church-Turing Thesis (discussion) { #ECTTsec }

 [polyRAMTM-thm](){.ref} shows that the computational models of _Turing Machines_ and _RAM Machines / NAND-RAM programs_ are equivalent up to polynomial factors in the running time.
-Other examples of polynmially equivalent models include:
+Other examples of polynomially equivalent models include:

 * All standard programming languages, including C/Python/JavaScript/Lisp/etc.